neurall/gate_is_all_you_need/readme.md

 I.e they kinda worked like logical AND gate.
 Not only there was correlation detection built in single connection.

 But, what is even more important time played role as oposed to our current ml architectures.

-Gpt3 with 175b params still has no idea what it did 3s ago
+Our biggest and best/Gpt3 with 175b params still has no idea what it did 3s ago and has no context.

 I.e what if dendrites do logic like " if this leading edge of a and b and 10s later x mul y is bigger than threshold c than not o" ?

 Perhaps in each connection is droping potential that acts as a timer/delay?